merdmann/LUIS/README.md

 # LUIS
 THis is just another implementation of the access to the lagnuafge under standing services in the azure cloud.

-#Installation

-#Using it

-#
+# Confgiuring

+0API.js contains two configurtion parameters which have to be taken from LUIS and Asure Cognitive services.

+var key="21e09a93077d410fa9b3a63b07732960";
+var appId="fa7b1bb6-ab5f-4090-ad59-6ea5381a181d";